-These 50 machines include farming equipment–like their open source tractor–a complete metal-working set-up, bread oven, earth brick press, saw mill, 3-D printer, and so on.
+These 50 machines include farming equipment–like their open source tractor–a complete metal-working set-up, bread oven, earth brick press, saw mill, 3-D printer, power module, and so on.

 The impetus for OSE comes from Jakubowski’s passion to bring about a just world in which our supporting economies derive from the “true wealth” of the earth–that of sunlight, soil, air, and water (which are well distributed).
 This is in comparison to our current economies, based on “artificial scarcity,” and characterized by vast wealth inequality and unjust distribution of resources.
 Jakubowski asks, what if we could take the knowledge of the industrial, technological revolution to create resilient local economies, based on abundant natural resources and open-source distribution of knowledge.
 Also, if you build your own machines, then you don’t go into debt.
 All the work done by his team on designing these machines is available for free for anyone to view, download, and replicate.

 See this short film describing the project with TED talk on same.
 Also, see the documentary, Reversing the Mississippi, on the collaboration between an urban permaculturist and OSE (shared by Siku — see comments below).
 It’s a good example of combining someone who specializes in “social technology” with someone (Marcin) who specializes in physical technology.